 If you are a music producer, you have probably found yourself in a seemingly hopeless situation many times before.
 Sometimes you just feel stuck at a certain point and it seems you won’t go over it no matter what you do.
 There are days when creativity just bursts like a fountain.
 On the other hand, there are days when everything seems rather hopeless.
 You might think that creativity cannot be forced and that you should forget about the song you are working on.
 But trust me, there are certain tricks you could utilize to get the creative juices flowing.
 The worst thing you could do is to sit in front of your DAW while waiting for magic to happen.

 Experiment with your starting point

-There is no formula that will always be applicable for great song creation.
+There is no formula that will always be applicable to great song creation.
 Sometimes you can start with drums but if that’s not working try to delete those drums and start with a fresh chord progression.
-That chord progression will also contain certain rhythmical structure and it might give you an idea on how to bind it with the drum groove afterwards.
+That chord progression will also contain the certain rhythmical structure and it might give you an idea on how to bind it with the drum groove afterwards.

 Nobody knows everything